IV-Housing/IV_Housing/team/AGREEMENTS.md

 # Team Agreements
 **Members:** Mathew Kramsch, Congyuan Sun, Moshe Haiem, Seth Vanbrocklin, Veltson Bastien

+* We decided to make our repo public so anyone can access it.

 * We will let eachother know that we will miss a section/lecture asap
 * We will keep absenses/lateness to a minimum
 * We will do our best to catch absent members up to speed